-Loss per share
+Income per share

-Basic loss per share is calculated by dividing the net loss attributable to common shareholders by the weighted average number of common shares outstanding in the period.
-For all periods presented, the loss attributable to common shareholders equals the reported loss attributable to owners of the Company.
+Basic income per share is calculated by dividing the net income attributable to common shareholders by the weighted average number of common shares outstanding in the period.
+For all periods presented, the income attributable to common shareholders equals the reported income attributable to owners of the Company.